- Pink or red inflammation

 - Autoimmune conditions

 Hives can be very irritating to deal with, especially when prolonged.
 In order to lessen the discomfort associated with hives, you should seek out treatment.

 In order to recommend treatment for your hives, your dermatologist will have to examine them to find the cause.
 During an appointment at our Fargo office, Dr. Ness will review your health history, do a physical exam, and ask questions about your lifestyle.
 It can also be beneficial to perform allergy tests, blood work, and a skin biopsy.
 Once they find the cause of the hives, they will start a treatment plan.
 Most treatments for hives include:

 If you are experiencing mild hives, they often can be treated at home.
 Placing a cool cloth on the hives or taking a cold shower will often relieve irritation.
 If you continually have bad reactions resulting in hives, then talking to your regular physician about getting an auto-injector like an EpiPen may be a good option for you.
 Once you know what causes the hives, you can start to avoid the allergen altogether.

 Hives are a very common skin condition that can cause extreme itchiness and stinging.
 Mild cases of hives can happen to everyone, but chronic cases should be given medical attention.
 If you experience hives often or have a prolonged case of hives, then Dr. Ness can discuss your options during a consultation.
-To schedule a consultation, contact our Fargo office by calling or filling out our online form.
+To schedule a consultation, contact our Fargo office by calling or booking directly online.